Proton0/wtf/README.md

 Create the following folders like this below

 - tests
-   - testdata
+   - testdata (Put files you want to converted to .wtf)
-   - ziptest
+   - ziptest (Put files you want to be archived)
-then put your files in testdata or ziptest
+   - corrupted_data (Corrupted .WTF or .WTFA files here)

 Finally run main.py